juelinl/cnpy/README.md

 # Purpose:
+This branch aims to provide support for the cnpy library on Windows platform.

 NumPy offers the `save` method for easy saving of arrays into .npy and `savez` for zipping multiple .npy arrays together into a .npz file.